-- A Passenger: This young woman is similar to Rose Dawson of the movie Titanic.
+A Passenger: (This young woman is similar to Rose Dawson of the movie Titanic.)
 She is on her way to Pentosa to begin an arranged marriage with a man she has never met, and she has severe misgivings.
 While unquestionably beautiful, she is selfish, reckless, depressed, and prone to great irresponsibility.
 She is also an accomplished pianist and vocalist, and will bang out rousing renditions of ancient drinking songs on the beat-up piano in the Old Lion.
-She views this voyage as a last opportunity to "be free".
-She is berthed in one of the second deck high suites.
+She views this voyage as a last opportunity to “be free”.
+She is berthed in a High suite on Deck 2.

-- A Passenger: This man is a high-ranking underground fight club champion.
+A Passenger: This man is a high-ranking underground fight club champion.
 Some scars, very fit, sometimes overly forward and aggressive.
-He's on his way to a scheduled fight on Pentosa.
+He’s on his way to a scheduled fight on Pentosa.
 Such fighting is illegal on both Regatta and Pentosa, but it is still very popular.
-He is berthed in one of the high suites on the second deck.
+He is berthed in one of the High suites on Deck 2.
 He is accompanied by his male trainer and female secretary, who are married and who are double-berthed immediately aft of him.

 Shipboard Observation Points